-Here’s how to use each of the love languages to make sure your agents know you love them.
+We connected with some of the people we love, our customers, to together come up with some tried-and-tested tips on how to use each of the love languages to make sure your agents know you love them.

 This love language is usually the easiest one to understand.
 Gifts, as visible symbols of love or appreciation, tell the recipient someone was thinking of them and values them.

 For your contact center agents, gift giving can take the form of rewards, incentives or contests that recognize top performance.
 Gifts don’t necessarily have to be expensive—sometimes lower-cost, creative and more frequent gifts are more memorable.
 You could: